BOBdotEXE/RetroPie-Simple-Backup-Script/README.md

     drive init /home/pi/RetroPie/roms/backups

  Replacing */home/pi/RetroPie/roms/backups* with your backup path,

  From here you'll be given a URL to visit, **Make sure you ONLY open that url when signed into your second/extra google account!!*

   That url will give you a code, copy and past that code back in the terminal where you ran *drive init*, then press enter.

    That should get your account all set up.

+  Now Rename *drive* to *.drive* so it dose not get added to google drive :P

+     mv drive .drive

   **Step 4:** (optinal, but suggested!) so drive dose not always ask us to confirm each upload,